elitalon/elitalon.github.io/about.md

 layout: page
 title: About
 ---
 Hi!
-My name is Eliezer and I live in Zürich, Switzerland.
+My name is Eliezer.

 I am a software engineer, working most of the times with iOS.
 I helped create [Cloquo](https://twitter.com/cloquo), [Fintonic](https://itunes.apple.com/es/app/fintonic-tus-finanzas-personales./id672220319?mt=8), [Sandbox](https://twitter.com/sandbox_network) and [Numbrs](https://itunes.apple.com/de/app/centralway-numbrs/id652918824?mt=8).
 When I am not coding, you can find me running, playing the guitar or improving my snowboarding skills.
 I used to go scuba diving a lot when I was still living in [Canary Islands](https://en.wikipedia.org/wiki/Canary_Islands) (did I mention I am originally from there?).
 Now I can only do it from time to time.